 - Addictions and dependancy

-- Loss of meaning to life, suicidal thoughts and lack of positive outlook for the future.
+- Loss of meaning to life, suicidal thoughts and lack of positive outlook for the future

-In addition to my four Diplomas I have received additional training in working with clients experiencing domestic violence and with addiction issues.
+In addition to my four Diplomas I have received training in working with clients experiencing domestic violence and with addiction issues.

-Counselling is very personal and it’s vital you feel you can open up to me.
+Counselling is very personal and it's important you feel you can open up to me.
 To find out if this works for you we will arrange a phone conversation where we can find out more about each other.

 It's up to you how many sessions you decide you need.
 You can receive your counselling from me on an open ended basis or book a specific amount of sessions that can then be extended if you wish.